Explore Our Garden Wildlife Blog

 One of the most distinctive and easily recognised birds in Europe, due to its very long graduated tail and black and white colouration.
 The purple-blue gloss on body feathers and green gloss on the tail are only apparent when seen at close quarters.
 The youngsters are duller than the adults and has a much shorter tail.

 Their flight is weaker than that of other crows and appears unbalanced due to the long tail.
 On the ground they hop or walk sideways.
 They are usually seen in small flocks, except at roosts and in spring when it gathers in greater numbers.

-The usual call is a rapid ‘chat-chat-chat-chat’.
+A Magpie’s usual call is a rapid ‘chat-chat-chat-chat’.